seng637-winter2025/a1-Group-6/seng637-a1-group6.md

 Before this lab, exploratory testing was understood as using the application to understand its functionalities and testing various scenarios without predefined test cases.
 Manual functional testing was identified as the process where testers manually execute and directly test different functionalities in a software application to verify their proper operation.

-# High-level description of the exploratory testing plan
+# High-level description of testing plan

 ### Types of Tests